bloomen/transwarp/README.md

 ```
 where compiler defaults to `g++` and can also be `clang++`.

+If you're using Visual Studio you will have to set up a project
+manually to run all tests.

 ## Feedback

 Contact me if you have any questions or suggestions to make this a better library!